 Allocation is the process of assigning a cost, or a group of costs, to one or more budgets, in reasonable proportion to the benefit provided to each budget.
 A cost is allocable to a particular project if the goods or services involved are chargeable or assignable to that project in accordance with relative benefits received.
-For more details on what it means for a cost to be considered allowable, allocable and reasonable, please refer to the Federal Cost Principles.
+For more details refer to Reasonable, Allocable, Allowable Costs, Examples, FAQs.

 If an expenditure solely benefits one award, it should be charged entirely to that award.
 However, sometimes an expenditure can benefit more than one award or other activity.
 When this occurs, the expenditure must be charged in the same proportion as it benefits each of the awards or activities.